Jimmy062006/ESIClient.Dotcore/README.md

-# ESIClient.Dotcore - the NET Starder 2.0 library for the EVE Swagger Interface
+# ESIClient.Dotcore - the .NETStandard 2.0 library for the EVE Swagger Interface

 An OpenAPI for EVE Online